Dr. Probe - frozen-lattice variation procedure

 The first route is a quasi-coherent approach, where, the atomic scattering factors are

-convoluted by a Gaussian function which describes the distribution of thermal atom displacements.
+convoluted by a Gaussian function approximating the distribution of atomic displacements.

 The elastic electron diffraction is then calculated using the modified potentials, effectively